bkuschak/seismo/drf2txt/readme.txt

 recording just one channel, you will see one sample per line in the output file.

 Version 1.1:
 	Fixed a problem when requesting a start time around 00:00:00.
 	Added -v and -t options.

+Version 1.4:
+	Fixed a problem with decoding VolksMeter Daily Record files.

 -End